CNN TV

 Very few of us are divided about the fact that we cannot wait until Bush/Cheney are gone.
 Unfortunately, they will not be taking all their associates and enablers with them.
 The fight is not over and never will be, but it feels better already.

-Susan in Ohio November 14th, 2008 3:18 pm ET
+November 14, 2008 at 3:18 pm |

 It means we’ve closed a chapter in our history.
 But the book is not finished.
 On Nov 4th, the race card was crumbled up and tossed into the wastebasket where it belongs.